K-12 Funding - General

 Sections 82, 106.3, 106.4, and 114 of the School Act (PDF).

 Policy in full

 Definition - "School age student:" A student between the age of 5 by December 31 of the current calendar year and 19 on or after July 1 of the current school year.

 Definition - "Kindergarten students:" Beginning in 2011/12, all Kindergarten students will be attending full-day and will be funded at 1.0 FTE (full-time equivalent). (see Form 1701 Instructions for additional information)

 Definition - "Elementary students in Grades 1 to 7:" Students in these grades are funded as 1.0 FTE per school year.

 Definition - "School age secondary students in Grades 8 to 9 FTE:" FTE is determined by applying a 0.5 FTE base (for non-graduated students only) plus 0.125 FTE for every eligible full credit course (four credits) to a maximum of 1.0 FTE per school year.
-For students enrolled in Online Learning refer to the Online Learning Funding policy additionally for those Grade 8 and 9 students cross enrolled with at least one of their education programs delivered, in whole or in part, through Online Learning refer to the Online Learning Funding policy and Form 1701.
+For students enrolled in Online Learning refer to the Online Learning Policy additionally for those Grade 8 and 9 students cross enrolled with at least one of their education programs delivered, in whole or in part, through Online Learning refer to the Online Learning Policy and Form 1701.

 Definition - "School year:" the period from July 1 to June 30.